MKLab-ITI/visil/README.md

 is achieved by applying a frame-to-frame function that respects the spatial within-frame structure of videos and a learned video-to-video similarity function that also considers the temporal structure of videos.

-The PyTorch implementation of ViSiL can be found here [here](https://github.com/MKLab-ITI/visil/tree/pytorch)
+The PyTorch implementation of ViSiL can be found [here](https://github.com/MKLab-ITI/visil/tree/pytorch)

 <img src="https://raw.githubusercontent.com/MKLab-ITI/visil/master/video_similarity.png" width="70%">